aevri/barrie-bear/barrie_bear.md

 Someone had fallen overboard, and of course, it had to be Jason.

-He was furious — he had just dried out nicely and was looking forward to a peaceful sleep on the water, when his legs suddenly gaVe way, and he was thrown over the side.
+He was furious — he had just dried out nicely and was looking forward to a peaceful sleep on the water, when his legs suddenly gave way, and he was thrown over the side.
 Until he was actually out of his depth in the water, he hadn't realised quite how well he could swim, and far from scrambling back on board, he began to really enjoy him—